menu

 Quality Timber Awards

-The competitions for the Quality Timber Awards are jointly sponsored by four of Britain’s leading forest products companies – BSW Timber, EGGER, Holmen Iggesund and James Jones & Sons Ltd.
+The competitions for the Quality Timber Awards are jointly sponsored by four of Britain’s leading forest products companies – EGGERJames Jones & Sons Ltd and Tilhill.

 Our judges’ task is to find and reward silvicultural excellence!